Celebrating 20 years in Paris: Voxco at Printemps des Etudes 2017

 You can use the agreement-disagreement scale, frequency scale, satisfaction scale, quality scale, importance scale, or likelihood scale to gather data from your audience.

 The odd Likert scale contains a midpoint in the scale, which allows the responders to opt for the neutral option.
-The neutral option helps a responder who does not want to bias towards any answer.
+The neutral option helps a responder who does not want to bias toward any answer.

-3-point Likert scale: High, Neutral, and Low options.
+High, Neutral, and Low options.
 Not enough choices are given to the responders.

 ➤ Would you participate in the seminar?

-5-point Likert scale: Two extremities are connected with a neutral option.
+Two extremities are connected with a neutral option.
 This type of scale produces a smooth distribution of data.

 Agreement-Disagreement